- Postdoctoral training: Museum of Vertebrate Zoology, Berkeley, CA

 - BIO 591 (Biology Roundtable)

 I study animal communication and social behavior.
 My research focuses on bird song as a model system for understanding how signals evolve in nature.
 To understand song function I examine how individuals use vocal signals within particular environmental and social contexts.
 I study larger patterns of song evolution by measuring how songs vary through time and space, both within and between species.
-I am particularly interested in vocal duetting, where paired birds coordinate their vocalizations.
 Current projects examine the function and evolution of song and duets among Colorado wren species, New World sparrows, and Old World warblers.
 Research in the lab combines field observation, population-monitoring, and sound recording analyses within a phylogenetic context.

 - Benedict L, Rose A, Warning N (2012) Canyon wrens alter their songs in response to territorial challenges.
 Animal Behaviour.
 84:1463-1467